Crunchyroll Anime Award for Best Continuing Series

 The Crunchyroll Anime Award for Best Continuing Series is a series award given at the Crunchyroll Anime Awards since its second edition in 2018.
 It is given for the best ongoing anime series from the previous year.
 Winners are determined through a combined voting process by judges and public voting.

-Coming-of-age romantic anime March Comes in Like a Lion by Shaft first won the award in 2017.
+Coming-of-age romantic anime March Comes In like a Lion by Shaft first won the award in 2017.
 Toei Animation's flagship series One Piece won the award in 2023 and 2024, making both the first anime studio and series to win the award multiple times, consecutively.
-Toei Animation also received the most wins (3) and nominations (6) for an anime studio, along with One Piece also received the most.
+Toei Animation also received the most wins (4) and nominations (7) for an anime studio, along with One Piece also received the most.

-In the latest edition in 2025, the fourth season's Hashira Training Arc of Demon Slayer: Kimetsu no Yaiba by Ufotable won the award.
+In the latest edition in 2026, One Piece by Toei Animation won the award for the third time.

 Winners and nominees

 In the following list, the first titles listed in gold are the winners; those not in gold are nominees, which are listed in alphabetical order.
 The years given are those in which the ceremonies took place.